premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <blockquote>

 - **Selenium Client API** - Support for writing Selenium in various languages.
-- **Selenium Remote Control** - Server that allows for running web application written in those various languages.
+- **Selenium Remote Control** - Server that allows for running web applications written in those various languages.
 - **Selenium Grid** - A server that can test using multiple machines running in parallel.
 	- Beneficial for scaling your application across multiple browsers/OSs.
 - **Selenium IDE** - Plugin used to set up testing scripts and offer record-and-playback automation functionality.